Software Development

 Generate code from a task node

-A task such as “make search smart” can package its parent epic, related algorithms, constraints, prior decisions and expected behavior before AI generates an implementation.
+A task such as “make search smart” can prepare its parent epic, related constraints, prior decisions and expected behavior before AI generates an implementation.

 Create tests from known requirements